Thomas Michael Sullivan

-Thomas Michael Sullivan is an actor, producer, and founding member of Stage13.
+Thomas Michael Sullivan is an American actor, producer, and founding member of Stage13.
 He is executive producer of The Deertrees Theatre Festival now in its 10th year, bringing New York productions to the Lakes Region of Maine every August.
 Thomas has produced over 30 Equity showcases.
 Off-Broadway production credits include The Voyage of the Carcass by Dan O'Brien.
 In 2008, he joined as executive producer with London producers Rotozazza and The Foundry Theatre NYC to present Etiquette as part of The Public Theater’s Under the Radar Festival.
 He started Studio13, a film production company, about to release the9tthdot, an interactive web series, and Hysterical Psycho, a feature horror film written and directed by Dan Fogler.
 He originated and still produces "...a little bit louder", a weekly NYC poetry series that has won two National Slam Championships.